mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 works its way down through the base matting, dealing with small pests or dropped food.
-Particularly clean staterooms need to occasionally supplement the bio carpet’s nutrition.
+Particularly clean staterooms need to occasionally supplement the bio carpet's nutrition.

 ```
 Item TL Kg Cost